 John Olson, a photographer with the Pacific edition of “Stars and Stripes” spent three days with the 3rd Platoon of Delta Company, 1st Bn, 5th Marines.

-Attack of The Hue Tower Above The East Gate
+Attack of The Hue Tower Over the East Gate

 Thursday morning, Olson said, the platoon moved forward through the narrow alleys and tree-lined streets of a housing area to attack the tower over the east gate.
 They dashed at a half-crouch into a courtyard but didn’t make it across.

-An hour later, as the battle still raged, there were nine men in the villa, and three were wounded.
+An hour later, as the the Battle of Hue still raged, there were nine men in the villa, and three were wounded.
 They did not know where the other units were.
 They were down to several hundred rounds of ammunition, and the radio was lying in the courtyard on the pack of the dead radioman.

 The small band of Leathernecks could hear the other platoons report to the company, but they couldn’t transmit.